endless-sky/rfcs/rfcs/0004-categorized-attributes.md

 Is it worth using a Dictionary-style flap map over std::map for storing attributes?
 Is it really that much faster even for non-_categorized attributes_?

-Should the constraints of attribute values be enforced by the individual attribute engines, or the data store?
+Should the constraints of attribute values be enforced by the individual attribute entries, or the data store?
 Is the performance cost of enforcing them on every operation worth it?
 In what cases should we validate the input?